 Anyone can practice mindfulness and benefit from it.
 You only need to sit down, get comfortable and take at least five minutes to focus on your breathing technique.
 Notice the varying sensations seething through your body as you breathe deeply.
 Pay attention to the rising and falling of your diaphragm.
 You may soon find yourself thinking of other stuff – your meeting with a client or dinner plans with your sister.
 Don’t beat yourself up for this, it’s completely natural.
 Simply notice these thoughts and then refocus on your breath.

 Mindfulness is a practice that can be performed at any given time.
 Whether you’re cooking, conversing with your friends or brushing your teeth, simply tune your mind to a state of deep self-awareness.
 Notice every detail about the tasks you carry out.
 Doing this for several minutes every day trains your mind to focus on the here and now.
-Tokpa Korlo, a revered meditation teacher, says that our fear of now often kills our motivation and passion to do what we really want.
+Tokpa Korlo, a meditation teacher also diagnosed with ADHD, says that our fear of now often kills our motivation and passion to do what we really want.
 It makes life difficult.
 But when we practice mindfulness, we cherish the present time and seize the current moment.
 It’s therefore unsurprising that mindfulness for ADHD works wonders.

 If you’re looking for help coping with ADHD, you could always try guided meditation.
 While there are many apps that could help you, the Mindworks Meditation App comes highly recommended.
-It contains an assortment of daily guided meditations and Mind Talks which will prove extremely beneficial.
+It contains an assortment of daily guided meditations and Mind Talks which will prove extremely beneficial, including compelling real-life instructions and meditation guidelines from Tokpa Korlo.
 Get it from your phone’s app store.
 Remember, “Meditation applies brakes to your mind.”